 I decided to decorate the Medium Very Vanilla Envelope with the same plaid design DSP.
 I cut a piece 2-1/2″ x 6″ and attached it to the envelope flap with liquid glue.
 Then using my Paper Snips I cut the DSP to shape following the edge of the flap.

 The sentiment layer came next starting with a piece of Very Vanilla Card.
 Using Garden Green ink I stamped ‘wishing you everything on your list’ from the Signs of Santa Stamp Set.

-Then using my Big Shot and Magnetic Platform I cut out the piece with the #4 (largest) of the square dies in the Stitched Shapes Framelits.
+Then using my machine I cut out the piece with the #4 (largest) of the square dies in the Stitched Shapes Dies.
 I made sure to keep the sentiment in the top right corner to leave room for the image and seal.

-Next I cut some Real Red Card using the #9 plain-edged die from the Layering Squares Framelits.
+Next I cut some Real Red Card using the #9 plain-edged die from the Layering Squares Dies.
 Then I fixed the die-cut sentiment to it with liquid glue.

 The fun Santa and elves image was cut from a piece of the Santa’s Workshop 12″ x 12″ Specialty Designer Series Paper using Paper Snips.
 Then that was added to the sentiment with more liquid glue.

 Finally with Stampin’ Dimensionals under just the left half of the sentiment layers I attached them to the front of the card.

 The faux wax seal was so easy to make, I can’t believe I haven’t done this before.
 Basically all you do is create an area of hot embossing and stamp into it.